 Spotting Major Flaws

 While reading the whole file, making the right choice of what to read first can save time by flagging major problems early on.

 First, check whether the methodology is sound or not.
 If not, this is likely to be a major flaw.

 Major Flaws in Information

-If methodology is less of an issue, it's often a good idea to look at the data tables, figures or images first.
+If the methodology is less of an issue, it's often a good idea to look at the data tables, figures, or images first.
 If there are critical flaws in this, it's very likely the manuscript will need to be rejected.
 Such issues include: